Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

 \subsubsection{Indicator-based Feature Functions}

-The other type of feature function is called indicator-based feature function, which can be viewed as a pre-processing step for the training data.
-Recall that \emph{l(n)} and \emph{t(n)} are used to denote the label and repair transform on an AST node \emph{n} respectively.
-Here, we also use $n^i$ to represent the \emph{i}th child node of a node \emph{n}.
-Given the training datset $\emph{D}= \{\langle \textbf{t}^i, \textbf{n}^i\rangle\}_{i=1}^m$, for each tuple $\langle \textbf{t}, \textbf{n} \rangle \in \emph{D}$, we define the observed set of transforms on nodes for different kinds of cliques as follows: In other words, we enumerate possible repair transforms on nodes for different cliques observed in the specific training example $\langle \textbf{t}, \textbf{n} \rangle$.
-For the entire training data set \emph{D}, we can then obtain all observed set of transforms on nodes as follows: Based on the observed set of transforms on nodes, we finally define indicator-based feature functions for different kinds of cliques as follows: where $t_i$ corresponds to the repair transform associated with node $n_i$.
-For edge clique, $n_1$ and $n_2$ are parent node and child node respectively.
-For triangle clique, $n_1$, $n_2$ and $n_3$ are parent node, left child node and right child node respectively.
-Note in the remaining of this paper, we use the same notation as here.
+Given the training data $\emph{D}= \{\langle \textbf{t}^{i}, \textbf{n}^{i}\rangle\}_{i=1}^m$ of \emph{m} sample repair examples, we now formally describe how we establish indicator-based feature functions.
+Recall that \emph{l(n)}, \emph{v(n)}, and \emph{t(n)} are used to denote node label, node value, and repair transform on node respectively.
+Here, we also use $n^{\mapsto i}$ to represent the \emph{i}th child node of node \emph{n}.
+For each tuple $\langle \textbf{t}, \textbf{n} \rangle \in \emph{D}$, we define the observed set of transforms on nodes for different kinds of cliques as follows:

+In other words, we enumerate possible repair transforms on nodes for different cliques observed in the specific training example $\langle \textbf{t}, \textbf{n} \rangle$.
+For the entire training data \emph{D}, we can then obtain all observed set of transforms on nodes as follows:

+Based on the observed set of transforms on nodes, we finally define indicator-based feature functions for different kinds of cliques as follows:

+where $t_i$ corresponds to the repair transform associated with node $n_i$.
+For edge clique, $n_1$ and $n_2$ are parent and child node respectively.
+For triangle clique, $n_1$, $n_2$ and $n_3$ are parent, left child and right child node respectively.
+Note that in the remaining of this paper, we use the same notation as here.

 The above defined indicator-based feature functions do not take the value of the nodes into account.
-To study the repair transforms associated with triangle cliques when the value of the left child is the same with that of the right child (e.g., same variable access), we define another indicator-based feature function for triangle as follows: In the learning phase, we can learn the corresponding weight for each of the indicator-based feature functions defined above.
-Note that the weights and the indicator-based feature functions can vary depending on the training data \emph{D}, but they are independ of the buggy code snippet for which we are trying to predict repair transforms.
+To study the repair transforms associated with triangle clique when the value of the left child is the same with that of the right child (e.g., same variable access), we define another set of indicator-based feature functions for triangle clique as follows:

+In the learning phase, we learn the corresponding weight for each of the indicator-based feature functions defined above.
+Note that the indicator-based feature functions and the learned weights for them can vary depending on the training data \emph{D}, but they are independent of the buggy code snippet for which we are trying to predict repair transforms.